|Time:||Monday and Wednesday, 5:30PM - 6:50PM|

 The Pass/No Credit (P/NC) option is not available for this course.

 The class is a hands on programming class, so you will require access to a computer and a Java development environment.
-The NetBeans development environment is available on the workstations located in the Transaction Lab.
-The Trans Lab is actually two labs in rooms 2114 and 2126 of the Computer Science building.
-Your initial account number in the lab is predetermined.
-Remember, you can always change your password during any Trans Lab session.
-And you should change your password so it is not your ID.
+The NetBeans development environment is computers in the Computer Science Labs.

-If you need to quickly set up account, please go to room 1309.
-You will need to provide the CS Systems staff with a student ID and an e-mail address.
+If you need to quickly set up account, please contact the CS Department system staff.
+You will need to provide the CS Systems staff with your student ID and an e-mail address.
 An e-mail will be sent to you when the account is ready.

 The class TAs are available to help you in understanding the material in many ways.
 They will provide hints and suggestions when they respond to your submission of a homework assignment.
 They may also be available in teaching sessions given in the Computer Science Teaching Lab.
 Click the link in the TA names below to pop up a mail window.

 The TAs will be coordinating hints and instructions concerning the HW assignment through Piazza.
 Piazza is a Q&A platform designed to get you answers from classmates and instructors.
 It serves as a forum to allow you to collaborate and solve common challenges.
 You can post any doubts you have or errors you may encounter, and we will post our answers on Piazza directly.
 You are also encouraged to answer any questions posted by your classmates.
 This way when an issue is resolved, everyone gets to benefit and learn from the answer.